 In the Christian Quarter of the Old City of Jerusalem, a stone’s throw from the Church of the Holy Sepulcher, is the Church of the Redeemer.
 Built by Kaiser Wilhelm in the late 1800s, he personally dedicated the church in 1898, when he and his wife, Augusta Victoria, became the first western rulers to visit Jerusalem.
-The Lutheran church houses other Lutheran congregations, speaking four different languages (Arabic, German, English, and Danish), as well as the Offices of the Bishop of the Evangelical Lutheran Church in Jordan and the Holy Land (ELCJHL), Bishop Dr. Rev. Munib A. Younan.
+The white stone tower of Redeemer is one of Jerusalem’s tallest landmarks and can be used to help orient you when in the Old City.

 A History of the Redeemer Church and Property

-When the Crusaders were the administrators of Jerusalem during the twelfth century, the religious brothers who served in the hospital developed into one of the three great orders of knights, the Order of the Knights of St. John.
+When the Crusaders were the administrators of Jerusalem during the twelfth century, the religious brothers who served in the hospital founded one of the three great orders of knights, the Order of the Knights of St. John.
 They cared for the pilgrims who visited Jerusalem, many of whom became ill and needed nursing.
-Thus the knights also became known as “hospitallers.”
-For a century, 1099-1187 the Muristan was the headquarters of the Knights of St. John, with churches and hospitals.
+Thus, the knights also became known as “hospitallers.”
+From 1099-1187 the Muristan was the headquarters of the Knights of St. John, featuring several churches and hospitals.
 It is reported that at times there were up to 2000 patients with hundreds of nursing brothers caring for them.